David Ludwig Bloch: Move to the United States

 In March 1949, as the Chinese Communist Party under Mao took control of China, Bloch and his wife, Lilly, left Shanghai to immigrate to the United States, with the help of an American-Jewish organization for displaced persons.

 They settled in Mount Vernon, New York, and had two sons, Daniel and Dean.
 Bloch worked for 27 years as an art lithographer for Commercial Decal, a large printing company for ceramic decals, retiring in 1975.
 During the presidency of Lyndon B. Johnson, Bloch designed china for the White House that depicted the U.S. state flowers.

 Retirement years

 After retiring, Bloch returned to Germany in 1976 for the first time after his forced emigration, including visiting the Dachau concentration camp.
 Afterwards, his artwork focused heavily on the Holocaust, including a series of large-format acrylic paintings titled From A (Adolf Hitler) to Z (Zyklon B).
-His art was exhibited at the YIVO Institute and at the Jewish Museum in Fürth, Germany.
+His work was exhibited at the YIVO Institute and at the Jewish Museum in Fürth, Germany.
 His work was displayed in the exhibit Flight and Rescue in Shanghai, 1938–1949, at the United States Holocaust Memorial Museum in 2000.
-The same year, a one-man retrospective of his work was held at the Jewish Museum Munich commemorating his 90th birthday.
+In 2000, a one-man retrospective of his work was held at the Jewish Museum Munich commemorating his 90th birthday.